 Family Corvidae: Crows and Their Kin

 This group includes crows, ravens, magpies, and jays.
-Only crows have reached the West Indies, where there are several endemic species in the Greater Antilles, including some that have sadly become extinct in historic times.
+Only crows have reached the West Indies, where there are several endemic species in the Greater Antilles, including some that have sadly become extinct in modern times.
 Most members of the family lack overly melodious voices, and their repertoires are limited to screams, honks, and other simple notes.
 However, some Antillean emit series of irregular and liquid notes that persons used to Holartic species find very unfamiliar.

 Fabled for being among the most cunning and resourceful beings with feathers, the biggest crows (ravens) are also the largest members of their order.